The concept of Rule of Law and its Applicability in India

 It is generally thought that a written constitution is the source of civil liberties.
 However, this is not true as Britain has an unwritten Constitution.
 The spirit of law is the real source of law in England.
 The spirit of the law is reflected in its customs, meetings, and judicial decisions.
 Dicey argues that the rights and freedoms of individuals are safer in Britain than in France.

-Basic aspects of the Rule of Law according to A.V.
-Dicey
+Basic aspects of the A V Dicey’s Rule of Law under Administrative Law

 - The law does not respect the special rights of any person or group of people.